 "Kitchens of the Great Midwest" follows Thorvald's journey from an orphan with an unusually keen palate to humble kitchen helper to an A-list celebrity chef whose eager patrons pay a small fortune just to taste her cooking.

-Stradal, a 2016 Festival of Books presenter, will return to South Dakota July 17-20 to discuss his popular novel.
+Stradal, a 2016 Festival of Books presenter, returned to South Dakota July 17-20 to discuss his popular novel.
 He'll also appear as the keynote speaker in September for the South Dakota Festival of Books in Deadwood.

 One Book S.D.
 Author J. Ryan Stradal visited the Black Hills often as a child.